RedEyedBear/Shade-x-Secret-Network-Perpetual-Swaps-Hackathon/README.md

 # Shade-x-Secret-Network-Perpetual-Swaps-Hackathon
-Hackathon dedicated to building a decentralized perpetual swap exchange on Secret Network

 The Secret x Shade Perpetual Swap Hackathon is a collaborative event where talented developers and DeFi visionaries with a passion for privacy can converge and create the next generation of decentralized financial opportunities that preserve user data privacy.
 Through this Hackathon, Shade Protocol and Secret Network hope to encourage and facilitate the development of a Proof of Concept (PoC) for a decentralized leverage trading platform that utilizes secret smart contracts.
 If successful, the Hackathon winner would receive a grant from Shade Protocol and Secret Labs to make this PoC production ready and launch on Secret Network Mainnet.